pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/13-fixation-based-stabilzation-under-constraint.md

 Upward asymmetry stabilization admits two subtypes.

 In feedback-dependent configurations, the object is real and accessible.
-Regulation requires discrete anchoring events—acknowledgment, proximity, recognition—to maintain stability.
+Regulation requires discrete anchoring events (acknowledgment, proximity, recognition) to maintain stability.
 These systems are inherently unstable, as symmetry is always possible.

 In feedback-independent configurations, the object cannot reciprocate.
 Literary figures, historical icons, fictional characters, or unreachable ideals provide maximal stability.
 Because symmetry is impossible in principle, ambiguity remains permanently captured.
 Regulation completes without contact, polling, or defensive excision.